Tested Baking & Dessert Recipes & Videos

 Frozen Chocolate Banana Pops: Line a baking sheet with parchment paper, wax paper, or aluminum foil.

 Cut the bananas into 2 - 3 inch (5 - 7 cm) chunks.
-Insert a popsicle stick, bamboo skewer, or a chopstick into the pieces of banana.
-Place on the prepared baking sheet and freeze for 15 minutes.
+Insert a cookie stick, popsicle stick, bamboo skewer, or a chopstick into the pieces of banana.
+Place on the baking sheet and freeze for about 15 - 30 minutes.

-Meanwhile, melt the chocolate and oil (light olive oil or vegetable oil) in a heatproof bowl placed over a saucepan of simmering water.
+Meanwhile, melt the chocolate and flavorless oil in a heatproof bowl placed over a saucepan of simmering water.

-Then remove the bananas from the freezer and, taking one piece of banana at a time, dip in the melted chocolate, making sure the banana is completely covered with chocolate.
+Then remove the bananas from the freezer and, taking one banana at a time, dip into the melted chocolate, making sure the banana is completely covered with chocolate.
 If desired, roll (or sprinkle) the chocolate coated banana in chopped nuts, toasted coconut, granola, or colored sprinkles.
-The chocolate covered bananas can be eaten right away or place them back on the baking sheet and freeze.
+The chocolate covered bananas can be eaten right away (although the banana will still be quite soft) or place them back on the baking sheet and freeze.

 Once completely frozen, the bananas can be stored in a covered container, for about one week.
 To soften the bananas, place in the refrigerator for at least 30 minutes before serving.

-Makes about 9 - 2 inch (5 cm) frozen chocolate bananas pops.
+Makes about 9 - 2 inch (5 cm) frozen chocolate banana pops.
 Preparation time 30 minutes.

 Frozen Chocolate Banana Pops: